j0nas/light-form/README.md

 Mapping and attaching `value` and `onChange` props is done similarly in most use cases, so light-form abstracts that away.
 The same applies for the reducer which handles those props.
 Rather than typing out repetitive code, we can focus on the domain aspects which makes our forms unique.
-To demonstrate this, compare the example above to the [equivalent] [vanilla gist] form in "vanilla" React/Redux.
-This benefit scales with increased complexity, such as with multi-part forms.
+To demonstrate this, compare the example above to the [equivalent][vanilla gist] form in "vanilla" React/Redux.
+This grows more beneficial with increased complexity, such as with multi-part forms.
 See *Nested* demo/example.

 ### No abstraction trade-off
 You can opt to have complete control of the form's events.
 The onChange prop and the reducer